 Metropolitan Transportation Authority

 Kathie is a principal of Hardwick Law and has practiced for more than 20 years, serving as counsel to issuers, conduit borrowers, bond purchasers, underwriters and credit/liquidity providers.
 She serves as one of the Firm’s lead attorneys in representing various New York State agencies and authorities and the State of Connecticut.
-Since joining Hardwick, Kathie has been the lead attorney for New York State Economic Development Corporation and has worked as bond counsel or underwriters’ counsel on the TOGA and American terminal projects at JFK, the Delta transaction for the new La Guardia Airport (all of which are partnership which are public private transactions); the Moynihan TIFIA project which is the extension of Penn Station, an extension to the Jacob Javits Center; and the refinancing of the Brooklyn Barclay Center bonds.
+Since joining Hardwick, Kathie has been the lead attorney for New York State Empire State Development Corporation and has worked as bond counsel or underwriters’ counsel on the TOGA and American terminal projects at JFK, the Delta transaction for the new La Guardia Airport (all of which are partnership which are public private transactions); the Moynihan TIFIA project which is the extension of Penn Station, an extension to the Jacob Javits Center; and the refinancing of the Brooklyn Barclay Center bonds.